isomerpages/nlb-biblioasia/_podcast/Episode 13/Transcript.md

 Good answer.
 Most underrated or intriguing period of history.

 Rachel
 I think the precolonial period is very interesting, because I think a lot of what we learn about in school is, you know, that old modern Singapore started in 1819.
-But obviously, there was a lengthy history and it was a pretty significant part of like many other empires and that quite the big trading pot and civilization going on before that, which actually the National Museum does a good job of capturing now in its permanent exhibition.
+But obviously, there was a lengthy history and it was a pretty significant part of like many other empires and that quite the big trading pot and civilisation going on before that, which actually the National Museum does a good job of capturing now in its permanent exhibition.
 So yeah, that was really interesting for me to learn personally, and I would love to read more books are set in like the precolonial period, or like the 14th–15th century.
 I think that would be really fascinating.

 Gek Han
 Cool.
 And which book is on your nightstand?